Photographs By Ed Caraeff

 The Stooges are on fire – their faces glowing.
-They are engulfed in a blaze of red, orange and yellow flames, and they are generating even more heat.
-It is the same photographer, Ed Caraeff who shot their Funhouse album cover and jacket – a collage of photos from the infamous evening in this book.
-The Funhouse album cover montage resembles a flaming cyclone – ‘burning to you straight from Hell’.
+They are engulfed in a blaze of red, orange and yellow flames and they are generating lots of heat.
+Ed Caraeff shot their second album’s fold-out cover (Fun House).
+It was a collage of photos from the infamous evening at L.A.’s Whisky A Go Go in this book.
+The album cover montage resembles a flaming cyclone, the essence of the Stooges live shows – ‘burning to you straight from Hell’.
 Its lyrics include, ‘I’m burning inside/and I’m the fire of life’.

 It all makes sense – The iconic shot of Hendrix setting his guitar on fire at Monterey Pop is also Ed’s.
 Caraeff stumbled into a photography career by skipping school at age 16 to photograph The Seeds at the airport.
 One assignment led to another.

 The book of photographs, One Night At The Whisky details the Stooges’ first Los Angeles show while they were staying at the Tropicana Motel and recording Fun House.
 I hyperventilate as I turn the pages.
 Each photograph is hotter than the last one.
 How one man could take so many amazing photos in one night, in one place at one show is utterly astounding!

 Iggy appears as a human inferno bursting out of the darkness, sometimes sublime, sometimes maniacal.
 He is alternately serious and playful.
 Wearing only tight jeans and shining silver gloves (lending a peculiar elegance and luster to the proceedings), he appears monolithic – looming out of shadows, glowing when back-lit, coming alive with illusory motion in double exposures.